-Once you’ve registered you can enter your credit card details and book your tickets online with the minimum of fuss, and to be able to reserve a ticket when you’re late and still in the taxi (which I seem to do every time) is an absolute godsend.
+Once you’ve registered you can enter your credit card details and book your tickets online with the minimum of fuss, and being able to reserve a ticket when you’re late is an absolute godsend.

 Not only that but you’ll usually get a big discount by purchasing your ticket through them – sometimes up to 60% or more compared to buying at the station.

-Scotrail: Scotrail is Scotland’s main train operator and operates the majority of routes detailed in this article.
+Scotrail: Scotrail is Scotland’s main train operator that provides the majority of the routes detailed in this article.
 While you’ll frequently hear weary commuters complaining about the service I have to admit I’ve never had any problems using any train in Scotland whether it’s been for work or pleasure.

 As a whole the carriages are clean and they’re usually on time.
 Not to Japanese or Swiss ultra-efficient standards or anything, but never more than a few minutes deviation from the stated time (again, this is purely based on my personal experience here in Edinburgh).

-Scotrail gets top marks from me for their website which is absolutely enormous and seems to offer more and more information the deeper you delve.
+Scotrail gets top marks for their website which seems to offer more and more information the deeper you delve into it.
 It’s a great resource for rail travel in Scotland and a website that you should definitely bookmark if you’re a new visitor to the country.

 Traffic Scotland: Where would the humble commuter be without Traffic Scotland?
 Probably gnawing their steering wheels in frustration at being stuck in yet more roadworks I’m guessing, or seething at the fact the fast lane has been closed for repairs AGAIN.